Home About Physical Therapy Educational 1:1 Consultations NeuroStrong Provider Consultations Conditions Kids FAQ Get Started

 +

 Yes — and we don't want you to feel stuck waiting.
-You can book a virtual strategy session to get started with a personalized plan right away, and you'll receive complimentary access to our NeuroStrong app with guided programs, education, and nervous system tools.
-Many patients find this incredibly helpful while waiting for in-person availability.
+You can book an educational consultation to get organized and start planning next steps right away, and when NeuroStrong opens in the new year, waitlist patients will be among the first to know.
+Many patients find this helpful while waiting for in-person availability.

 +